gferrin/bellman-ford/Readme.md

 # bellman-ford

-bellman-ford allows you to run the bellman ford algorithm in node.js.
+bellman-ford allows you to run the [bellman ford algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm) in node.js.

-It is written in C++ and ported to node.js and uses a directed graph as it's underlying data structure.
+It is written in C++ and ported to node.js.
+It uses a directed graph as it's underlying data structure.

 ## Install